coverclock/com-diag-hayloft/README.md

 DEPENDENCIES

+You have to be pretty determined to use Hayloft because it has a lot of dependencies.

-Hayloft has direct dependencies on Bryan Ischo's libs3 2.0 library, and on Digital Aggregates's libgrandote C++ systems programming library.
+Hayloft has direct dependencies on Bryan Ischo's S3 library libs3 2.0, and on Digital Aggregates's Grandote C++ systems programming library.

-libs3 depends on libcurl, libssl, libcrypto, and libxml2 libraries.
+libs3 depends on the cURL, SSL, Crypto, and XML2 libraries.

-libgrandote depends on Digital Aggregates libdiminuto C systems programming library.
+Grandote depends on the Digital Aggregates Diminuto C systems programming library, Google Test (or Google Mock), and the Digital Aggregates Google Test helper framework Lariat.

-libdiminuto depends on libpthread, librt, libdl, and libm.
+Diminuto depends on the standard pthread (POSIX thread), rt (real-time), dl (dynamic linker), and math libraries.

 Hayloft can be used with the standard libs3-2 available as an Ubuntu package.
 But I chose to build it from scratch to patch in support for enabling verbose debugging in libcurl and to support the use of the Charles Web Debugging Proxy.

-(Grandote is a fork of the Digital Aggregates Desperadito C++ library ported to run on top of Diminuto.
+Grandote is a fork of the Digital Aggregates Desperadito C++ library ported to run on top of Diminuto.
 Desperadito is a fork of the Digital Aggregates Desperado C++ library plus some general purposes classes that were originally in Hayloft itself.
 Portions of Desperado, Desperadito, and Diminuto have found their way into some of the code bases of my clients.
-I am no longer maintaining Desperadito or Desperado.)
+I am no longer maintaining Desperadito or Desperado.

 NOTA BENE (2017)